lowRISC/lowrisc-site/content/docs/ethernet-v0.5/fpga2.md

     Warning: Permanently added '192.168.0.106' (RSA) to the list of known hosts. jrrk2@192.168.0.106's password:

+##Download and compile an example program

 Name servers and routers, were setup by DHCP, so we can start and download an example straight away.
-Notice that the prompt is changed from # to $.
+Notice that the prompt is changed from # to $, since we are now running under ssh.
+This example tests the name server client and gateway routing functionality.

     qemuriscv64:~$ wget http://www.ioccc.org/1988/phillipps.c
     Connecting to www.ioccc.org (206.197.161.153:80)